-As a startup grows, there comes a time when it experiences inconsistency across its sales efforts—especially when it comes to sales messaging.
+As a startup grows, there comes a time when it experiences inconsistency across its sales efforts.

-Imagine a group of salespeople selling to a prospect with varied pitches.
-Not only does it create a disconnected buying experience, but it also loses the prospect’s trust (and sales) and wrecks your business revenue.
+Let’s assume a prospect is being sold by a team of salespeople with varying pitches.
+Not only does it create a disconnected buying experience, but it also loses the prospect’s trust in sales and wrecks your business revenue in the long run.

 - What are Sales Battle Cards?

 - What is the Purpose of a Battlecard?

 - How Do You Make a Sales Battle Card?

 - 2. Consider which sales battle cards you need